kenken64/NUSISS-DevOpsEng/container/README.md

 15. Login into travis CI dashboard and monitor the successful build

 16. Login into AWS account and create a elastic beanstalk instance.
-Watch the below walkthorugh youtube videos:-
+Watch the below step by step walkthorugh youtube videos:-

 | Video URL        | Description           |
 | ------------- |:-------------:|